England's King Richard III to be re-buried near scene of his death

 The University of Leicester will now go-ahead with plans for the reburial, likely to be early next year, while the city council has unveiled plans for a 4 million pound ($6.6 million) visitor centre around the find, hoping that fascination with the monarch will prove to be a hit with tourists.

-"This will be a momentous event for the city and county, and an opportunity to show the rest of the world that Leicester is the rightful resting place for the last Plantagenet King of England," said Leicester Mayor Peter Soulsby.

-Richard Buckley, the lead archaeologist on the dig which found the remains, said it was right they stayed in the city.

-"Ultimately a King of England by right of conquest - Henry VII - decided in August 1485 to hand over the vanquished King Richard’s remains to the Franciscan Friars in Leicester for burial," he said.
+"Ultimately a King of England by right of conquest - Henry VII - decided in August 1485 to hand over the vanquished King Richard’s remains to the Franciscan Friars in Leicester for burial," said Richard Buckley, the archaeologist who led the dig which discovered the body.

-"There they have lain for over half a millennium and have become part of Leicester’s history."
+"There they have lain for over half a millennium and have become part of Leicester’s history.
+Long may this association continue."

 (editing by Stephen Addison)